maharper1/frontend-nanodegree-feedreader/README.md

 12. Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 13. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.
 14. When complete - all of your tests should pass.

+# Addtional tests

+1. Test to see if more than one feed option exists.
+If not, then the New Feed Selection test will fail, so I thought it was a good idea to know if this was the cause.
+(This test succeeds.)
+2. Test to see if an input field exists.
+This is intended to allow the user to enter a number of entries to return for each feed, and can be set using the setNumEntries attribute for the Google Feeds API.
+3. Test to see if the number of entries returned equals the number requested by the user.

+Note that instead of just checking the visibility of the menu by looking at what class was assigned to the body, I added functionality to check for the position of the menu in the viewport.